keymanapp/keyman/windows/src/desktop/help/common/os.md

+---
-# What operating systems does Keyman support?
+title: What operating systems does Keyman support?
+---

 Keyman fully supports 32-bit *and* 64-bit versions of the following Windows operating systems: